conductor-sdk/conductor-go/README.md

 ## Hello World

-In this repo you will find basic "Hello World" under [examples/hello_world](examples/hello_world/).
+In this repo you will find a basic "Hello World" under [examples/hello_world](examples/hello_world/).

-We'll analyze the app in 3 steps.
+Let's analyze the app in 3 steps.

 > [!note]